George Plimpton: Acting

-Plimpton also appeared in a number of feature films as an extra and in cameo appearances.
-He had a small role in the Oscar-winning film Good Will Hunting, playing a psychologist.
-Plimpton played Tom Hanks's antagonistic father in Volunteers.
-He was also notable for his appearance in television commercials during the early 1980s, including a memorable campaign for Mattel's Intellivision.
+Plimpton appeared in more than thirty films as an extra or in cameo appearances.
+He was a Bedouin in Lawrence of Arabia (1961), a thief in Rio Lobo (1970), Tom Hanks's antagonistic father in Volunteers (1985) and a psychologist in Good Will Hunting (1997).
+Plimpton called himself "the Prince of Cameos."
+He also appeared in television commercials in the early 1980s, including a memorable campaign for Mattel's Intellivision.
 In this campaign, Plimpton touted the superiority regarding the graphics and sounds of Intellivision video games over the Atari 2600.